 The Lewa Wildlife Conservancy works as a catalyst for the conservation of wildlife and its habitat.
-It does this through the protection and management of species, the initiation and support of community conservation and development programmes, and the education of neighbouring areas in the value of wildlife.
+It does this through the protection and management of species, the initiation and support of community conservation and development programs, and the education of neighboring areas in the value of wildlife.

 Where is LWC located?